 Calling for more responsible waste management and regulatory reform

-Ultimately, cleanups provide no panacea for the issue of plastic pollution, and should be complemented with more preventative measures.
+Ultimately, cleanups provide no panacea for the issue of plastic pollution in Singapore, and should be complemented with more preventative measures.

 More needs to be done to promote responsible waste management, including an understanding of what can or can’t be recycled; educational programmes to encourage consumers to reduce, reuse and recycle / upcycle; and stringent regulatory frameworks, such as placing more responsibility on producers or introducing plastic bans.